jamesplease/router-comparison/README.md

 Ember's router is the first nested router that I know of.
 UI-Router came shortly after, but it was largely an independent endeavor.
-Nevertheless, both share similarities with one another, which is to be expected considering that both are nested routers.
+Nevertheless, both share similarities with one another, which is to be expected considering their similar approach to routing.

 Each of these original two routers has since inspired another popular router.
 Ember inspired the React Router, and UI-Router inspired Stateman.

 StateRouter is the name of my work-in-progress router.
-It's the reason that this document even exists.
+It's the reason that this document exists.

 As a chart, the flow of influence might look something like: